dbrattli/Expression/notebooks/03 - Lambda Calculus.md

 ## Eta-conversion

-An eta conversion (also written η-conversion) is adding or dropping of an abstraction over a function.
+An eta conversion (also written η-conversion) is adding, or dropping an abstraction over a function.

 ```python
 # Eta-conversion